Strother Martin: Career

-In 1967, Martin played Arizona miner Ed Schieffelin in the episode "Silver Tombstone" of the syndicated television series Death Valley Days.
+That same year, Martin played Arizona miner Ed Schieffelin in the episode "Silver Tombstone" of the syndicated television series Death Valley Days.
 Martin played villainous roles in many of the best-known Westerns of the 1950s and 1960s, including The Horse Soldiers and The Man Who Shot Liberty Valance.
 He played an Indian agent in the John Wayne film, McLintock!
 (1963) and a horse trader in the 1969 film, True Grit (1969).

 By the late 1960s, Martin was almost as well-known a figure as many top-billed stars.
 In 1967, the same year as his role in Cool Hand Luke, he appeared in the episode "A Mighty Hunter Before the Lord" of NBC's The Road West series starring Barry Sullivan.
 In 1972, he appeared as James Garner's uncle in the "Zacharia" episode of NBC's Nichols.
 He also had a pronounced physical and vocal resemblance to playwright Tennessee Williams and occasionally parodied him, notably in the "Baby Fat" episode of The Dick Van Dyke Show.

 The play The Time of Your Life was revived on March 17, 1972, at the Huntington Hartford Theater in Los Angeles with Martin, Henry Fonda, Richard Dreyfuss, Gloria Grahame, Lewis J. Stadlen, Ron Thompson, Jane Alexander, Richard X. Slattery, and Pepper Martin among the cast with Edwin Sherin directing.

 Martin appeared in all three of the classic Westerns released in 1969: Sam Peckinpah's The Wild Bunch (as Coffer, a bloodthirsty bounty hunter), George Roy Hill's Butch Cassidy and the Sundance Kid (as Percy Garris, the "colorful" Bolivian mine boss who hires the two title characters), and Henry Hathaway's True Grit (as Colonel Stonehill, a horse dealer).
 He frequently acted alongside L. Q. Jones, who in real life was one of his closest friends.

 Though he usually appeared in supporting roles, he had major parts in Hannie Caulder (1971), The Brotherhood of Satan (1971), Pocket Money (1972) with Paul Newman and Lee Marvin, and in the horror film SSSSSSS (1973).
 Martin later appeared in another George Roy Hill film, Slap Shot (1977), again with Paul Newman, as the cheap general manager of the Charlestown Chiefs hockey club.
 He appeared six times each with John Wayne and Paul Newman.
 In an interview originally published in Movietone News in 1981, Martin commented on his professional relationship with both Wayne and Newman:

 [Paul] never says so, but he cast me in Butch Cassidy.
 I wasn't told until during Slap Shot the director said...Back when they were getting ready to do Butch, George Roy Hill said, "I've got these three people for Percy Garris: Strother Martin..." and Paul said, "Don't go any farther."
 But he never mentioned that to me, he never said "I got you this job."
 Now if it was John Wayne [chuckles] he would have said in front of 2,000 people [drawling emphatically] "I gotcha this job!"...